klaemo/csv-stream/Readme.md

   newline: '\n', // newline character (use \r\n for CRLF files)
   quote: '"', // what's considered a quote
   empty: '', // empty fields are replaced by this,

-  // specify the encoding of the source if it's something other than utf8
-  inputEncoding: '',

   // if true, emit arrays instead of stringified arrays or buffers
   objectMode: false,